Blog

 Studio 1 hour (member) 1,500-1,760 yen 2,200-3,300 yen

-Monthly savings (estimate) Up to 21,600 yen more expensive
+Approximate monthly savings Up to 21,600 yen more expensive

-Looking at studio fees alone, Gunma is 30–50% cheaper than Tokyo.
-Many bandsmen have moved from Tokyo to Gunma, and that decision is quite rational from a cost perspective.
-For detailed cost breakdowns, read The Real Cost of Band Activities.
+Just looking at studio costs, Gunma is 30-50% cheaper than Tokyo.
+Some bandmates from Tokyo have relocated to Gunma, and this cost difference makes that decision quite rational.
+For detailed cost information, see The Real Costs of Band Activities.

 Jam Session Information in Gunma